About The Summer School

 Each session includes an introductory class followed by a

 workshop (hands-on analysis of astronomical data), and poses

 particular emphasis on the development of coding abilities which

 will serve as a quick reference for everyday work.

-The school is organized by the astrostatistics working group centered on the Department of Physics of the University of Crete.
+This is the second iteration of a school hosted by the astronomy group of the Department of Physics of the University of Crete (see the previous event).

 Department of Physics, University of Crete, Heraklion

 We received a large volume of applications, and we are currently working on creating the list of selected participants.

 Applicants will receive a notification of acceptance/rejection within the following few days.

 Intro to Python and Jupyter Notebook